yieldi-labs/docs/README.md

 }
 ```

-## Axelar EVM to IBC General Message Parsing
+## EVM to IBC General Message Parsing

-The AVS must have a deployed [Axelar Gateway contract](https://docs.axelar.dev/dev/cosmos-gmp) or similiar.
+The AVS must have a deployed [gateway contract](https://docs.axelar.dev/dev/cosmos-gmp) which can lock tokens and emit an IBC-compatible message.

-The AVS calls the Gateway contract with the yield tokens, which then forwards it via Axelar to THORChain.
+The IBC relayer mints IBC-tokens and then forwards to THORChain via an IBC channel.

 Only the Staker's L1 address and the yield amount is sent (in yield tokens).